 High white blood cell count

-- An immune system disorder that increases white blood cell production
+- An immune system issue.

 Specific causes of a high white blood cell count include: